Arturrno/polsl-miernikEiM-automation/README.md

 ## Author

-This project was created by (insert your name/nickname).
+This project was created by students from Silesian University of Technology.

 ## License